My Top 25 Game Boy / GameBoy Color Games That Are Still Fun PLAYING NOW + 25 MORE GEMS + “HIGH 54” YOUTUBE PLAYLIST

 .

 Please keep in mind that this list is not in a strict ranking order and it is definitely not an attempt at creating a “best Game Boy / Game Boy Color games ever” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
-This is just a list of games that I have personally found the most enjoyable to play as an elder millennial in the 2020s + it should also be noted that I don’t really care much for fighting games or button-mashing or turn-based strategy RPGs (no matter how ‘critically acclaimed’ on the Youtubes & Reddits).
+This is just a list of games that I have personally found the most enjoyable to play as an elder millennial in the 2020s + it should also be noted that I don’t really care much for fighting games or turn-based strategy RPGs (no matter how ‘critically acclaimed’ on the Youtubes & Reddits).

 .